Market Making and Transient Impact in Spot FX: Introduction

-First of all, the square root law is a meta feature that arises for relatively large parent orders due to latent liquidity \citep{bucci2019} and/or sophisticated traders able to take advantage of the market over-reaction to the metaorder \citep{durin2023}.
+First of all, the square root law is a meta feature which arises for relatively large parent orders due to latent liquidity \citep{bucci2019} and/or sophisticated traders able to take advantage of the market over-reaction to the metaorder \citep{durin2023}.
 For smaller sizes/participation rates, the impact is found to be linear \citep{bucci2019,durin2023}.
-The primary route for dealers' risk reduction is internalization, so the linearity of hedging impact is a natural assumption, ensuring no dynamic arbitrage \citep{gatheral2010}.
-Secondly, the impact, albeit transient, is known to be highly persistent \citep{bouchaud2018}, whereas the typical timescale for risk relaxation for FX dealers is short \citep{butz2019}.
+The primary route of dealer's risk reduction is internalization, so linearity of hedging impact is a natural assumption, ensuring no dynamic arbitrage \citep{gatheral2010}.
+Secondly, the impact, albeit transient, is know to be very persistent \citep{bouchaud2018} while the typical timescale of risk relaxation for FX dealers is short \citep{butz2019}.
 Thus, the assumption of permanent impact (on the timescale of risk relaxation) is also plausible.
-However, one can reasonably conjecture that at least part of the impact decay should be comparable to the risk decay, as execution trades can end up in other market makers' inventory, and the interplay between the impact resilience and risk management can become important.
+However, one can reasonably conjecture that at least part of the impact decay should be comparable to the risk decay, as execution trades can end up in other market maker's inventory, and there is indeed evidence of fast impact decay in spot FX \citep{schmidt2016}.
+In this scenario, the interplay between the impact resilience and risk management can become important. \citet{cartea2026} have recently studied the Nash equilibrium between a dealer and two clients -- an informed and an unformed trader, in continuous setting, incorporating the dealer's hedging activity in the lit market with exponential market impact kernel.
+They have observed the fundamental change in the trajectories of the inventory of the informed trader depending on the value of the decay parameter and found a range of values for which it may be beneficial for the trader to ride the price impact.

-We begin by demonstrating that OTC trading implies a propagator-type impact, as in \citet{obizhaeva2013} and echoing the findings of \citet{eisler2016} in a different market.
-Then we introduce the resilient impact state into the market-making model and solve the corresponding Hamilton-Jacobi-Bellman (HJB) equation to find optimal controls both numerically and analytically within a quadratic approximation à la \citet{bergault2021a}.
-Using parameters relevant to institutional FX, we find a clear performance benefit when risk-managing large inventories and accounting for resilient impact.
+We begin by demonstrating that OTC trading indeed implies the propagator type of impact, as in Obizhaeva-Wang \citeyearpar{obizhaeva2013} and echoing the findings of \citet{eisler2016} in a different market.
+Then we introduce the resilient impact state into the market making model and solve the corresponding Hamilton-Jacobi-Bellman (HJB) equation to find optimal controls both numerically and analytically, within a quadratic approximation à la \citet{bergault2021a}.
+Using parameters relevant to institutional FX, we find visible benefit in performance when risk managing large inventories and taking resilient impact into account.